Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 ---

 {{% notice info %}}
-This page refers to configuration when [OpenTelemetry (OTel)](https://opentelemetry.io/) is enabled in the app from v8 and newer.
+Configuration of [OpenTelemetry (OTel)](https://opentelemetry.io/) requires minimum version 8 of the Altinn.App libraries.
-The existing Application Insights SDK setup is obsolete and will be removed in the next major version of the Altinn.App libraries.
+The existing Application Insights SDK setup is obsolete and will be removed in version 9.
 {{% /notice %}}

 ## Configuring your app